 6. Unreasonable Expectations From a Shipper

-Another reason that a freight shipment may fail is due to unreasonable expectations on the part of a shipper.
+Unreasonable expectations on the part of a shipper are another reason a freight shipment may fail.
 Sometimes, getting a shipment out their door on their schedule — especially when urgency is high — is simply impossible.

 Here’s an example:

 For a shipper in Tulsa, Oklahoma, to tell their transportation provider they need a truck to pick up their freight on Tuesday and get it to their customer in Albany, New York, one day later is unreasonable.
-This trip — which measures a distance of 1,419 miles — simply can’t be completed given that time frame even when using a team of drivers.
+This trip — which measures a distance of 1,419 miles — simply can’t be completed given that time frame even when using expedited services.

 8. Communication Issues

-Unfortunately, insufficient communication quality can lead to a shipment ultimately failing as information like pick up date/time, pick up location, drop off destination, drop off date/time and equipment type needed, become foggy.
-These situations, which ultimately lead to a load failing, are easily avoidable as long as communication is clear and easy from the beginning.
+Unfortunately, insufficient communication quality can lead to shipment failure as information like pick up date/time, pick up location, drop off destination, drop off date/time and equipment type needed, become foggy.
+These situations, which ultimately lead to a load failing, are easily avoidable as long as communication is clear and comprehensive from the beginning.

 9. Inexperienced Shippers and Transportation Providers

 No one is born knowing how to facilitate the successful transportation of freight from one point to another.
-This process is complex and takes practiced hands that are developed through repetition, trial and error, and experience.
+This process is complex and takes practiced hands, developed through repetition, trial and error, and experience.

 Often, a shipment fails because neither the shipper nor their provider have the skills needed to adequately service a shipment.
-In short, they don’t know what they’re doing or how much time and resources they’ll need.
+In short, they don’t know what they’re doing or how much time and resources they’ll need to do it.

 10. Human Error